monikastrah/431-2020/projects/projectA/projectA.md

 # How Much Help Will You Get?

-1. Dr. Love will provide an R Markdown template for the project “proposal” document by 2020-09-22.
-2. Dr. Love will also prepare an (incomplete but useful) sample project report, using a previous year’s CHR data.
-This will also be available to you by 2020-09-22.
+By 2020-09-22, Dr. Love will provide an R Markdown template for the project “proposal”, as well as an (incomplete but useful) sample project report, in each case using a previous year’s CHR data.

 The Teaching Assistants are ready to help you with every stage of the project, and you can ask them questions during office hours or via